ZA1815/fracture/README.md

 # Fracture

-> ⚠️ **ALPHA SOFTWARE** - Fracture is in early development (v0.1.0).
+> ⚠️ **PROJECT IS IN ALPHA** - Fracture is in early development (v0.1.0).
 The core concepts work, but there are likely edge cases and bugs we haven't found yet. **Please report any issues you encounter!** The irony is not lost on us that a chaos testing tool needs help finding its own bugs. 🙃

 **Deterministic chaos testing for async Rust.
 Drop-in for Tokio.**